konelav/writeups/GoogleCTF2019-BQ/Day5.Cookie.World.Order.md

     members of the cWo.
 Go forth and attain greater access to reach this creature!

-Similarly with day 3 web problem case, we have a URL: https://cwo-xss.web.ctfcompetition.com/
+Similarly with day 3 web problem case, we have URL: https://cwo-xss.web.ctfcompetition.com/

-Opening it and observing very similar page with Admin and field for input some text message.
+Open it and observe very similar page with Admin entity and field for input some text message.

 Trying to copy-paste previous solution: